MichaelPate/XJ-Overhead-Console/README.md

   - Gyroscope should be able to be zeroed
 - Accelerometer readings that are above a threshold
   - Threshold should be settable
+- System voltage
+- The computer should know if the car is running or not
+- The hardware circuit should provide a couple spare analog and digital IO for future use

 The trip computer should be able to control the folling